 - What you can do to alleviate stress

 What is stress?

 The famous physiologist who coined the term ‘stress’, Hans Selye, defined it as ‘the nonspecific response of the body to any demand made upon it’.

-In other words, stress is our body’s response to a disruption of homeostasis, or “inner equilibrium”.
-It’s the result of chemical reactions that happen within our own body in response to external events (“stressors”), such as getting stuck in traffic or being made redundant.
+In other words, stress is your body’s response to a disruption of homeostasis (balance in the body), or “inner equilibrium”.
+It’s the result of chemical reactions that happen within your own body in response to external events (“stressors”), like getting stuck in traffic or being made redundant.

-It is not the stressor that determines the response, instead it is how we perceive the situation that determines our individual internal reaction, which then triggers the response.
-The way we experience and perceive stress can vary from person to person.
+It's not the stressor that determines the response.
+Instead, it's how you perceive the situation that determines your individual internal reaction.
+This then triggers the response.
+The way stress is experienced and perceived can vary from person to person.

 There are different types of stress we can experience: eustress, acute stress and chronic stress.

 Acute stress is a very short-term type of stress that can be either positive or more harmful.
-This is the ‘day-to-day stress we often encounter like stuck in traffic, an argument with a loved one or sitting an exam.
+It's the day-to-day stress everyone deals with at some point, like being stuck in traffic, having an argument with a loved one or sitting an exam.

-Chronic stress is the type of stress that seems never-ending and that you can’t escape from, like an extremely taxing job, ongoing financial strain or an underlying chronic health condition.
+Chronic stress is the type of stress that seems never-ending and inescapable, like an extremely taxing job, ongoing financial strain or an underlying chronic health condition.

 A chemical reaction takes place